Premium Theme Tours

 Examine 17th-century arts of the Powhatan Indians, Africans and English in the Jamestown Settlement exhibition galleries.
 Discuss how first impressions of the Virginia Indian and west central African cultures were formed in western minds by early European images of each group.
 Then in the outdoor living-history areas, work with a costumed historical interpreter in the Powhatan village to learn a Powhatan art form, such as shaping a shell bead or making a basket.

-Christmas (December 1-January 3)“Tales of Yuletide” – Jamestown Settlement
+Christmas (December 20-31)“Tales of Yuletide” – Jamestown Settlement

 Discuss winter and holiday customs at the Powhatan village, 17th-century ships and Jamestown fort, and work with a costumed historical interpreter to bake a 17th-century holiday treat.
-Book your tour to coincide with “The Lord of Misrule” (reservationists will assist) and participate in 17th-century English holiday revelry.
+Book your tour to coincide with “The Lord of Misrule” (December 20-31, 2019, reservationists will assist) and participate in 17th-century English holiday revelry.
 Make and take a decoration made from local greenery.“Provisions Scarce” – American Revolution Museum at Yorktown

 Tour the Revolution-era farm to learn how the holidays were observed by most Virginians in the 18th century.
 In the re-created Continental Army encampment, hear tales of December victories and hardships.
 Compare regulation rations to the fare that was actually available during a harsh winter like that of 1777-78.
 With a costumed historical interpreter, make hardbread for the encampment and then take home a piece to remind you of the holidays during the Revolutionary War.